chris-av/inside-elections-data-query-demo/README.md

 python main.py
 ```

-out folder should populate with json and csv files.
+`out/` folder should populate with json and csv files.